eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 Requirements:

 - A `Dockerfile-tools` file is generated to build the project.
 Ensure the project can be built by using a `release` build configuration.
-For example, you should be able to build the project by using the command `swift build --configuration release`.
+For example, you should be able to build the project by using the command:
+`swift build --configuration release`.
 - A `Dockerfile` file is generated.
 It runs the application that was built by using `Dockerfile-tools`.

 ## Generic Docker projects

-If you have a Dockerized application that doesn't fit an existing template, you can still add the project to Codewind by selecting the **Other (Basic Container)** option as the project type.
+If you have a Dockerized application that does not fit an existing template, you can still add the project to Codewind by selecting the **Other (Basic Container)** option as the project type.
 For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.

 ## Appsody projects